Alfred Packer: Later investigations

 Two skeletons aside from that of Shannon Bell were found to have cylindrical puncture wounds in the pelvic bone, which has led some to question if all three marks are the result of the scavenging marks of a bear, or even possibly bullet wounds.
 No definitive conclusions have been made to these discoveries.

 This discovery suggested a scenario in which two of the men were bludgeoned in their sleep by Packer, the three remaining men awoke, and Packer shot them in the hips to incapacitate them (if the punctures are in fact bullet wounds).
 They then attempted to fight off Packer who was wielding a hatchet and he killed them all with blows to the head.
 He then butchered the men and used their flesh to survive in his snowbound state and during his journey.
 The differing states of decomposition of the bodies does contradict this theory, though it is plausible.
 It would seem unlikely that Packer had shot three of the five men in the hip, which is not by itself an outright kill shot, unless it was to debilitate them while he went in for the kill.
 Further analysis into the entry and exit geometry could be telling as to what their initial cause was, but no such examination has been done to date.
 His ultimate motivation for their murder has been debated heavily, and has several possible theories.

 In 1994, David P. Bailey, Curator of History at the Museum of Western Colorado, undertook an investigation to turn up more conclusive results than Starrs' with respect to Packer's claims of having shot Bell.
 In the Audrey Thrailkill collection of firearms owned by the museum was a Colt revolver that had reportedly been found at the site of Packer's alleged crime.
 Exhaustive investigation into the pistol's background turned up documents from the time of the trial: "A Civil War veteran that visited the crime scene stated that Shannon Bell had been shot twice and the other victims were killed with a hatchet.
 Upon careful study of Bell, he noticed a severe bullet wound to the pelvic area and that Bell's wallet had a bullet hole through it."
 This seems to corroborate Packer's claim that Bell had killed the other victims and that Packer shot Bell in self-defense.
-By 2000, Bailey had not yet proven a link between the antique pistol and Alferd Packer, but he discovered that forensic samples from the 1989 exhumation had been archived, and analysis in 2001 with an electron microscope by Dr. Richard Dujay at Mesa State College found microscopic lead fragments in the soil taken from under Shannon Bell's remains that were matched by spectrograph with the bullets remaining in what was indeed Packer's pistol.
-While it appears certain that at least Bell was shot, the question of whether or not it was in self-defense remains unanswered.
+By 2000, Bailey had not yet proven a link between the antique pistol and Alfred Packer, but he discovered that forensic samples from the 1989 exhumation had been archived, and analysis in 2001 with an electron microscope by Dr. Richard Dujay at Mesa State College found microscopic lead fragments in the soil taken from under Shannon Bell's remains that were matched by spectrograph with the bullets remaining in what was indeed Packer's pistol.
+While it appears certain that at least Bell was shot, the question of whether it was in self-defense remains unanswered.